Quba Mosque

 When prophet Muhammad arrived here, the area was inhabited by the tribe of Bani Amr bin Auf.
 According to a tradition, at the time, there was a water well at the site as well, probably owned by Abu Ayub Ansari.

 According to tradition, its first stones (foundation-stones) were positioned by prophet Muhammad as soon as he arrived on his emigration from the city of Mecca to Medina, and the mosque was completed by his companions.
-Prophet Muhammad is said to have spent 14 days in this mosque praying qaṣr (a short prayer) while waiting for Ali to arrive in Medina.
+Prophet Muhammad is said to have spent some fourteen days in this mosque praying qaṣr (a short prayer) while waiting for Ali to arrive in Medina.

 circa 622 CE